dompile/cli/CONTRIBUTING.md

-# Contributing to dompile
+# Contributing to unify

-Thank you for your interest in contributing to dompile!
+Thank you for your interest in contributing to unify!
 This guide will help you get started with development and understand our contribution process.

 ## 🚀 Quick Start